 What are the features of childhood absence epilepsy?

-Childhood absence epilepsy usually begins when the child is between four and eight years old, with a peak age of onset at five or six years.
+Childhood absence epilepsy usually begins when the child is between four and 11 years old, with a peak age of onset at five or six years.
 It is unusual for childhood absence epilepsy to begin after age 11.
-About 10 per cent of children with childhood absence epilepsy had febrile seizures at some point.
+About 10% of children with childhood absence epilepsy had febrile seizures at some point before the onset of absence seizures.

-The child has clusters of absence seizures.
+The child has several typical absence seizures every day.
 They may have dozens or even hundreds of seizures per day.
 Because absence seizures are often confused with daydreaming, the child and their parents may not notice them right away.
+Sometimes teachers notice them occurring during school and will report them to parents.

-It is rare for children to have other seizure types at first, but about 40 per cent of children with childhood absence epilepsy develop tonic-clonic seizures as well.
+It is rare for children to have other seizure types at first, but about 40% of children with childhood absence epilepsy may develop tonic-clonic seizures at some point.
 These often begin near puberty but can begin earlier or later.
-Myoclonic seizures are usually not seen, although some children may have twitching or jerking movements with their absence seizures.
+Myoclonic seizures (brief jerks mostly upon awakening) are usually not seen, although some children may have twitching or jerking movements with their absence seizures.

-Most children have normal intelligence and a normal neurological exam, but between 5 per cent and 24 per cent may have some abnormalities.
+Most children have normal intelligence and a normal neurological exam, but a small percentage may have some learning or intellectual disabilities.

 What are the features of juvenile absence epilepsy?